 Womens Retreat Weekend

 The women’s ministries retreat weekend has become a regular event at the Adventist Alpine Village.
 On last weekend in May women from around the SNSW Conference gather together to connect, share and encourage one another.
-The theme for 2016 was “Empty to Full”.
-This special weekend continues to grow and create networks in our local churches and conference.
 If you are interested in attending this event or would like more information about it please see contact Wendy Hergenhan.

 Womens Retreat Weekend

 When: May 25 – 27, 2018

 Forever Women is a magazine that has been created for every mother, wife and woman who is ready to start an exciting chapter in their life, Beautifully divided into seven sections Forever Woman will;

 - help you through your walk with God

 - rejuvenate your wellbeing for a healther you